 A quick-drying towel is one of my favorite travel accessories.
 To be honest, I hate the feel of these towels, but they do an amazing job.
 They absorb a ton of liquid and they dry in a few hours.
 Normal towels take hours and hours to dry and they will really make your backpack stink.
 This is a must-buy.
 Some advice: These towels are much smaller than a normal towel.
 I suggest buying the large or XL size—especially if you have long hair.

 This is essential.
 A keychain flashlight is perfect for those nights when you return to your hostel dorm room late—don’t piss off your roommates by turning on the lights at 3am.
 The Streamlight 73001 Nano Light Miniature Keychain LED Flashlight is an amazing little flashlight that is super bright and tiny.

 Ear Plugs & Eye Mask

-There is a 300% chance that you’ll encounter multiple snorers and people who turn the lights on at 3am.
-I highly recommend Hearos Ear Plugs (they’re cheap and effective), and there are a range of eye masks for sleeping.
+There is a 300% chance that you’ll encounter multiple snorers and people who turn the lights on at 3 am.
+I highly recommend Hearos Ear Plugs (they’re cheap and effective), and there is a range of eye masks for sleeping.

 It is a great idea to have a small notebook while you travel because you’ll want to jot down notes about interesting things.
 I prefer using the classic Moleskine Notebook.
 Plus, this notebook will serve as a great souvenir after your journey is over.
 Or you can make your own travel guide — see my post about making your own travel guide.